chimera-linux/libedit-chimera/README.md

 # libedit-chimera

-Current version: 20220921 (NetBSD trunk: PR/57016: Ricky Zhou: declare lastidx)
+Current version: 20230530 (NetBSD trunk: Fix some const qual (Piotr Pawel Stefaniak))

 This is a simplistic port of libedit from NetBSD upstream.